// the above is not my code

 Today we went to survey a beautiful sandstone cottage in Tarporley, Cheshire and noticed a very old Electro Osmosis damp proof system in place.
 It got us to thinking.
 When would we recommend an Electro-osmosis system to be installed? (more…)

-M is for Mortgage Reports (Pre-purchase Damp & Timber Surveys)
+M is for Mortgage Report (Pre-Purchase Surveys)

-M is for Mortgage Report (Damp & Timber Pre-Purchase Survey).
+M is for Mortgage Report (Pre-Purchase Survey).

 Ask yourself: